 Found footage films have overflowed the horror market for the past decade.
-Despite visceral critiques for ‘shaky, disorientating camera-work’ and ‘derivative, unoriginal storylines,’ the found footage genre is stronger than ever.
+Despite harsh critiques for ‘shaky, disorientating camera-work’ and ‘derivative, unoriginal storylines,’ the found footage genre continues to produce new content.
 Cult classics like The Blair Witch Project (1999) paved the way for the genre’s inexplicable success in the states.
 Paranormal Activity (2007), The Last Exorcism (2010), and Cloverfield (2008), on the back of The Blair Witch Project’s success, cemented the genre as more than just a passing phase.
 Found footage films are here to stay and evolve in the horror industry.
-And despite the sheer volume of atrocious found footage films, we’ve developed a list of diamonds in the rough.
+And despite the volume of misguided found footage pictures, we’ve developed a list of diamonds in the rough.

 Cannibal Holocaust (1980)

 Arguably the most brutal, depraved and controversial film of all time, Ruggero Deodato’s found footage offering, Cannibal Holocaust starts off our list.
 When a film crew goes missing in the Amazon Rainforest in 1979, Harold Monroe undertakes a rescue mission to recover both the filmmakers and their footage.
 After a harrowing brush with the natives, Monroe is only more disturbed with the graphic, unethical, and evil contents of the filmmaker’s raw documentary footage.